-Although there are literally dozens of modern window managers in common use on the X windowing platform, only two (besides fvwm2) are especially related to SCWM.
-GWM, the Generic Window Manager, embeds a quirky dialect of Lisp called "WOOL" for Window Object Oriented Language [30].
-It supported programmability, and some of its packages, such as directional focus changing, inspired similar modules in SCWM.
-Sawmill [19] is a new window manager with an architecture similar to GWM and SCWM.
-Like GWM, it embeds its own unique dialect of Lisp (called "rep").
+own unique dialect of Lisp (called "rep").
 Both embrace the extensibility language architecture and provide low level primitives, then implement other features in their extension language.
-However, the embedded Lisp dialects used by GWM and Sawmill both suffer from the lack of lexical closures that Scheme provides SCWM.
-Neither GWM nor Sawmill has any constraint capabilities, though the hooks they provide can permit procedural implementations to approximate some of the simpler constraint-based behaviours that SCWM implements.
+However, the embedded Lisp dialects used by GWM and Sawfish both suffer from the lack of lexical closures that Scheme provides SCWM.
+Neither GWM nor Sawfish has any constraint capabilities, though the hooks they provide can permit procedural implementations to approximate some of the simpler constraint-based behaviours that SCWM implements.

 Various other scripting languages exist.
-As mentioned previously, GNU Emacs and its Emacs Lisp is most similar to SCWM in philosophy, prompting SCWM to be dubbed "the Emacs of Window Managers" by its users.
+As mentioned previously, GNU Emacs and its Emacs Lisp is similar to SCWM in philosophy.
 The earliest popular generalpurpose scripting languages is Tcl, the tool command language [34].
-John Ousterhout, Tcl's author, makes a compelling case for the advantages of scripting [33].
-Tcl is an incredibly simple but under-powered language.
-Subsequent similar languages include Python [22] and Perl [41]; both are far more feature-full languages than Tcl, but all three are more commonly used for scripting where the main control resides with the language.
+John Ousterhout, Tcl's author, makes a compelling case for the advantages of scripting [35].
+Tcl is an incredibly simple but under-powered language that only in the most recent versions includes real data structures.
+Subsequent similar languages include Python [22] and Perl [42]; both are far more feature-full languages than Tcl, but all three are more commonly used for scripting where the main control resides with the language.
 SCWM and Emacs both exploit their languages for embedding and invoke scripting code in response to events dispatched by C code.

 There are also several other Scheme-based extension languages.
-Elk [9] is an early Scheme intended as an extension language but is no longer well supported.
-SIOD (Scheme In One Defun) [38] is an especially compact implementation of Scheme that in return compromises completeness and standards-compliance; it is embedded in the popular GIMP (GNU Image Manipulation Program) application [13] to support user-programmable transformations on images.
+Elk [10] is an early Scheme intended as an extension language but is no longer well supported.
+SIOD (Scheme In One Defun) [39] is an especially compact implementation of Scheme that in return compromises completeness and standards-compliance; it is embedded in the popular GIMP (GNU Image Manipulation Program) application [14] to support user-programmable transformations on images.

 Numerous other application domains have used constraint solvers.
-Early work includes the drawing tool Sketchpad [40] and the simulation laboratory ThingLab [5].
-Many other drawing programs have embedded constraint solvers over the years including Juno [31], Juno-2 [21], Unidraw [20], and Penguin [7].
+Early work includes the drawing tool Sketchpad [41] and the simulation laboratory ThingLab [5].
+Many other drawing programs have embedded constraint solvers over the years including Juno [31], Juno-2 [21], Unidraw [20], and Penguin [8].
 Unidraw and Penguin both leverage QOCA, a constraint solver that (like Cassowary) is able to maintain arbitrary linear arithmetic constraints [24].
 SCWM includes more than just constraints in its support for intelligent window layout; another paper describes some of its other layout capabilities [3].